songster-sa/aws-developer-associate-notes/readme.md

 - segments - define fields to include in trace
 - subsegments - for granular timing details
     - when resources dont provide their own segments, u can write subsegments
-    - these are convered to "inferred segments" by x-ray
+    - these are converted to "inferred segments" by x-ray
 - both segments and subsegments may contain :
     - metadata - for details of objects and array fields
     - annotations - for indexes for filter expressions